Youtube Facebook Twitter Instagram

 Liquor licensing: Liquor licensing permits are obtained from the liquor licensing division of State Government.
-The liquor licensing division is part of the Fair Trading and can be contacted on 07 4637 6000 or by visiting their website.
+The liquor licensing division is part of Fair Trading and can be contacted on 07 4637 6000 or by visiting their website.

-Footpath dining: If you wish to place tables and chairs on the footpath, you may need to obtain an approval if you do not meet the minimum standards outlined in the local law.
+Footpath dining: If you wish to place tables and chairs on the footpath, you may need to obtain approval if you do not meet the minimum standards outlined in the local law.
 For further information, read our footpath dining information page.

 Advertising and signage: For further information about whether your outdoor advertising and signs need to be licensed, read our advertising signs information page.

-Business registration: Business name registration is governed through Australian Securities and Investment Commission (ASIC) Registering for an Australian Business Number (ABN) is completed via the Australian Business Register.
+Business registration: Business name registration is governed through the Australian Securities and Investment Commission (ASIC) Registering for an Australian Business Number (ABN) is completed via the Australian Business Register.

 Local laws approvals: If you intend to operate on the road, footpath or any other Council controlled area you may require a local law approval.

 Other departments outside council: Depending upon the nature of your business a number of Government bodies may wish to have an input into your business.
 For further information please contact the Department of Employment, Economic Development and Innovation on 13 25 23 for a complete list of relevant licensing bodies.

 Industry associations: There are numerous associations that assist people in the food industry.
 Some major associations are: